-Pitaya parfait makes a great breakfast or snack.
-It is completely dairy free and full of flavor.
+Pink pitaya powder parfait makes a great breakfast or snack.
+It is completely dairy-free and full of flavor.

-This recipe is made using the same pitaya powder from NW Bulk Market.
+This pink powder pitaya parfait is made using the same pitaya powder from NW Bulk Market.
 If you haven’t had a chance to check out their site yet, I highly recommend it.
 I love that I can buy a variety of pantry items in the quantity I need at a great price.

 How do I use pitaya powder?